LZR7™ LOW LEVEL LASER THERAPY

 To date, the most commonly used and useful agents for the treatment of Oral Lichen Planus (OLP) are topical corticosteroids.
 The investigators studied a prospective cohort of 13 patients affected by OLP, who received biostimulation.

 This study suggests that LLLT could be a possible treatment for patients with unresponsive OLP.
-These results are a step forward for enhanced management of this quite common condition; however, it would be interesting to see if the results would be the same with a greater number of patients or in a different clinical setting.
+These results are a step forward for enhanced management of this quite common condition; however, it would be interesting to see if the results would be the same with a greater number of skin disease patients or in a different clinical setting.

 Photomed Laser Surg 2011 Jan 8

-Thirty patients with oral lichen planus, a serious chronic skin disorder, were randomly allocated into two groups.
+Thirty patients with the skin disease oral lichen planus, a serious chronic skin disorder, were randomly allocated into two groups.
 The experimental group consisted of patients treated with low-level laser therapy (LLLT).
 This study demonstrated that LLLT was as effective as topical steroids, but without any adverse effects!
 They suggested that LLLT should be considered as an alternative treatment for lichen planus in the future.